investtools/websign-client/README.md

 ## Getting started
 * npm install websign-client
 * import in your html with srcipt tag like: `<script src="/lib/websign.js"></script>`
-* or if you prefere, you can use in ecma6 way: `import WebSign from 'WebSign';`
+* or if you prefer, you can use in ecma6 way: `import WebSign from 'WebSign';`

 ## Example